-2. Relationships with patients, society, teachers, other professionals and colleagues.
+- 2. Relationships with patients, society, teachers, other professionals and colleagues. - a.
+Relationships b.
+Unconditional respect and care c.
+Communication

-a.
-Relationships

 Developing genuine warm and caring relationships with patients, teachers and other professionals is a fundamental principle in the delivery of health care.
 Sometimes, emotional bonding in such relationships is unavoidable.
 Deeper understanding of this process will help you to handle such situations without undergoing any significant mental trauma.